Saifm2003/AWS-Cloud-Resume-Challenge/README.md

-**# ☁️ AWS Cloud Resume Challenge
+# ☁️ AWS Cloud Resume Challenge

-This project is my implementation of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/) – a hands-on exercise to build and deploy a resume website using AWS cloud services.
+This project is my attempt of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) – a hands-on exercise to build and deploy a resume website using AWS cloud services.
 The challenge demonstrates cloud engineering, DevOps, and software development skills.

 ---